 - You must provide your letter writer with all the necessary information, e.g. ERAS® face sheet (which has an alphanumeric code that must be used to upload your letter to ERAS®), your CV, and your personal statement, even if they are still in draft form.

-- Some faculty members will want to sit down with you in order to learn about your interests, short- and long-term goals.
+- Plan for some faculty members to want to sit down with you to learn about your interests, short- and long-term goals.

 - The ERAS® "face sheet" has a selection marked "waived" or "did not waive" the right to read the letter before submission.
 Persons reading that letter who see that a candidate did not waive access may put less faith in the letter.
 Some faculty members may share a copy or discuss the details even if you have waived access.